EC-CS-528-BU-Cloud-Computing/Building-cloud-native-DBaaS-on-Kubernetes/README.md

 ## 5. Acceptance criteria

-This section discusses the minimum acceptance criteria at the end of the project and stretch goals.
+This section discusses the minimum acceptance criteria at the end of the project.
 The files we submit will contain the below information.

 ```
+ all the codes of the project
  a document to describe the proposal
- software user manual
- a shell file to deploy and implement the code automatically
- a document contains a description of labor and cooperation
 ```

 The minimum acceptance criteria is to finish below functions of operator
 ```
 starting / pausing / scaling out / in a cluster of TIiDB on kubernetes
 simulating failure in all or part of your cluster to test its resilience
-upgrading the application
-choosing a leader for TiDB clusters
+monitoring the pod running status
 ```
-Stretch goals are

 ## 6. Release Planning:

 We will be using SCRUM for developing this project.
-Every group member will first get familiar with the project and then we will decide the detail of releasing plan next week.
+At present, all the functions in the scope are implemented.

 <!-- Release planning section describes how the project will deliver incremental sets of features and functions in a series of releases to completion.
 Identification of user stories associated with iterations that will ease/guide sprint planning sessions is encouraged.
 Higher level details for the first iteration is expected. -->